TheMurcian/Workbook-T1A1/README.md

 #### Pseudocode for process
-Start
+1. Start
-Initialize i = 1
+2. Initialize i = 1
-If i is in range (1-100)
+3. If i is in range (1-100)
-j = 2
+   a.  j = 2
-if i / j is integer
+   b.  if i / j is integer
-if yes, then check if i = j
+       i. if yes, then check if i = j
-if yes, i is a prime
+          1. if yes, i is a prime
-if not
+       ii. if not
-i is not prime
+          1. i is not prime
-If i / j is not an integer
+   c. if i / j is not an integer
-Then  j = j + 1
+       i. then  j = j + 1
-Do check again: loop back to 3.b with a new j value Endif
+       ii. do check again: loop back to 3.b with a new j value
-If prime
+   d. if prime
-then display i
+       i. then display i
-Then continue loop and increment i = i + 1
+       ii. then continue loop and increment i = i + 1
-If not prime
+   e. if not prime
-Don’t display anything, but increment i = i+ 1 endif
+      i.
+Don’t display anything, but increment i = i+ 1
+   g. endif
+   h.
 Loop back to 3
-Else (not within range)
+4. Else (not within range)
- end program
+   a. end program
-Endif
+5. End

 # Q. 15: write pseudocode OR Ruby code for the following problem: